GenesisEducationKyiv/hw1-se-school_2022-code-review-kerrrusha/README.md

 # BTC-API

 This is an API service written in Golang.
-The service provides the ability to receive the current bitcoin rate in hryvnia equivalent, sign new mails to receive up-to-date information about the bitcoin rate, as well as the ability to send each signed mail a letter with the current bitcoin rate.
+The service provides the ability to receive the current bitcoin rate in UAH equivalent, subscribe new emails to receive up-to-date information about the bitcoin rate, as well as the ability to send each signed email a letter with the current bitcoin rate.

 To implement the function of obtaining the current bitcoin rate, the service "coinapi.io" was chosen.
 This service provides free access to cryptocurrency rates, which includes a limit of 100 daily requests.
 The main packages in developing this feature are "net/http" and "encoding/json".

 Signed mail data is stored locally in a ".json" file.
-A SMTP Google account was created to send letters.
+A SMTP Google Mail was chosen as mailing server.
-The built-in package "net/smtp" was used.
+The built-in package "net/smtp" was used to send out letters.

 The whole solution was implemented using only the packages built into the Golang language, so that at the stage of preparation for dockerizing the solution there was no need to create a go.sum file, which is designed to verify the hash sums of downloaded third-party packages.